 etched flower mandala necklace with pietersite

 This one-of-a-kind design features a hand-cut brass flower, which is comprised of two individual layers of hand-etched brass.
-I hand-cut and curled some of the petals up, to create dimension around a polished pietersite cabochon, nestled within a brass bezel.
-The 12.5 inch long brass chain allows the pendant to rest perfectly upon the chest.
+The top layer is raised up, creating dimension around a polished pietersite cabochon, nestled within a brass bezel.
+Finished with a brass drop, which I hand-etched with a complementing design and another small polished pietersite cabochon.
+27-inch long brass chain.
 This is an eye-catching necklace, is perfect for layering and can easily be dressed up or down.

 Pietersite is a brecciated aggregate of Tiger’s Eye, and from time to time, it is also referred to as Falcon’s Eye.
 Pietersite is a stone of many different shades, but the dominant colors are blue and yellow.
 Discovered in 1962 in Namibia, this stone is relatively rare.
 There are only two main deposits of Pietersite in the world — Hunan, China and Swakopmund, Namibia.